smriti-joshi/Basic-Machine-Learning/README.md

 # Basic-Machine-Learning
+This is part of the project done at PPKE, Hungary as a part of course on Data Mining and Machine Learning.
 This includes a notebook demonstrating the use of basic machine learning algorithms to deal with data containing missing values and class imbalance.
 Feel free to use for reference.
+The repository also includes the dataset used in the notebook.
+It is an adapted version of APS failure at Scania truck dataset to include aforementioned challenges.